Peruvian War of Independence: Beginning of hostilities

 Viceroy Pezuela was ousted and replaced by General José de la Serna on 29 January 1821.
 In March 1821, incursions led by Miller and Cochrane attacked the royalist ports of Arica and Tacna.
-The new viceroy announced his departure from Lima on 5 June 1821, but ordered a garrison to resist the patriots in the Real Felipe Fortress, leading to the First Siege of Callao.
-The royalist army under the command of General José de Canterac leaves Lima, and proceeded to the highlands on 25 June 1821.
-General Arenales was sent by General San Martín to observe the royalist retreat.
+The new viceroy announced his departure from Lima on 5 June 1821, but ordered a garrison to resist the patriots in the Real Felipe Fortress, leading to the First siege of Callao.
+The royalist army under the command of General José de Canterac left Lima, and proceeded to the highlands on 25 June 1821.
+General Arenales was sent by General San Martín to observe the Royalist retreat.
 Two days after, the Liberation Expedition entered Lima.
-Under fear of repression and pillaging, the inhabitants of Lima begged General San Martín to enter Lima.
+Under fear of repression and pillaging, the inhabitants of Lima begged General San Martín to occupy Lima.

 Declaration of Independence of Peru

-Once inside Lima, General San Martín invited all of the populace of Lima to swear oath to the Independence cause.
-The signing of the Act of Independence of Peru was held on 15 July 1821.
+Once inside Lima, General San Martín invited all of the populace of Lima to swear an oath of allegiance to the Independence cause.
+The signing ceremony of the Act of Independence of Peru was held on 15 July 1821.
 Manuel Pérez de Tudela, later Minister of International Relations wrote the Act of Independence.
-Admiral Cochrane is welcomed in Lima two days later; General José de San Martín announces in the Plaza Mayor of Lima the famous declaration of independence:
+Admiral Cochrane was welcomed in Lima two days later; General José de San Martín announced in the Plaza Mayor the famous declaration of independence: